Zurück zum Blog

 In practice, it’s a little bit different.
 Here’s how F# performs against C#:

 .NET libraries interaction: most .NET libraries are created in C#.
-Often, they are easier to use from C# rather than in F#.
+Often, they are easier to use in C# rather than in F#.

 Covariance/Contravariance: supported in C#, not supported by F# as of yet.
 CO/Contravariance refers to enabling implicit array conversion of a more derived type to a less derived type.